Movie-Dude People that do not share a b-day with meby curtiswaller-64286 | created - 14 Mar 2018 | updated - 1 month ago | Public

 Actress | Death Over My Shoulder

 Jill Adams was born on July 22, 1930 in London, England as Jillian M. M. Siggins.
-She was an actress, known for Death Over My Shoulder (1958), Carry On Constable (1960) and One Way Out (1955).
+She was an actress, known for Death Over My Shoulder (1958), The Green Man (1956) and Carry On Constable (1960).
 She was married to Peter Haigh and James Adams.
 She died on May 13, 2008 in Clareance, Portugal.

 33. Edward Jewesbury

 Edward Jewesbury was born on August 6, 1917 in Marylebone, London, England as Reginald Edward Oliphant Jewesbury.
 He was an actor, known for Henry V (1989), Much Ado About Nothing (1993) and Richard III (1995).
 He was married to Christine Roberts.
 He died on March 31, 2001 in Esher, Surrey, England.